dfel08/Code-Refactor/README.md

 # Code-Refactor

-First assignment for UC-Berkeley Extension Coding Bootcamp.
-This is an assignment to refactor an existing webpage to make the code accessible.
+First project for UC-Berkeley Extension Coding Bootcamp.
+This is a project to refactor an existing webpage to make the code accessible.
 This was done in conjunction with Sim and Juliet.

 ## Getting Started